auth0-samples/auth0-ios-swift-sample/01-Embedded-Login/Pods/Lock/README.md

     .present(from: self)
 ```

+**Notes:**
-Passwordless can only be used with a single connection and will prioritize the use of email connections over sms.
+- Passwordless can only be used with a single connection and will prioritize the use of email connections over sms.
+- The `audience` option is not available in Passwordless.

 #### Passwordless Method